-Below are some of the most common amenity fees you might see and associated costs with each.
+Below are some of the most common amenity fees you might see and the associated costs for each.

 • General Amenity Fee – If charged, it can usually be up to $500 (one-time fee); or some might charge $30 per month.
 These fees, if charged, are typically more common in newer construction downtown buildings.

 • Swimming Pool – If charged, $30 to $50 per apartment to access the pool for the season

 • Parking – If charged, parking can range from $10 to $400 per month for an outdoor parking space and usually $50 to $600 per month for a garage parking space.
-It varies greatly depending on if you are a in a major city, suburban area, or rural community.
+It varies greatly depending on if you are in a major city, suburban area, or rural community.

 • Bike Storage – If charged, can be $10 to $20 per bike per month.

-• Storage – If charged, usually $50 to $200+ depending on size of the storage unit, whether or not it’s climate controlled, and the location of your building
+• Storage – If charged, usually $50 to $200+ depending on the size of the storage unit, whether or not it’s climate-controlled, and the location of your building

 • Valet Trash – If charged, usually a fee of about $10 to $15 per month